Medically reviewed by Drugs.com. Last updated on Oct 1, 2023.

 How is hemarthrosis treated?

 - Rest may help stop the bleeding.
 Your healthcare provider may also want you to use crutches or a sling to help rest the affected joint.
-He may recommend that you limit the amount of time you rest the joint.
+Your provider may recommend that you limit the amount of time you rest the joint.
 Long periods without movement can cause problems such as muscle contracture (shortening).

 - Medicines may be given to improve clotting if you have hemophilia.
-If your hemarthrosis was caused by blood thinners, your healthcare provider may change your dose.
-He may have you stop using them until your blood clotting ability improves.
+If your hemarthrosis was caused by blood thinners, your provider may change your dose.
+Your provider may have you stop using them until your blood clotting ability improves.
 Do not stop taking your medicine unless directed.
 A sudden stop can be life-threatening.

 - Surgery may be used to remove lining from the joint, or bone from near the affected joint.